ajoyfuljester/habit-keeper/README.md

 # TODO
 - test creating a habit because i think something is wrong with the startingDate
 - add option in config to enable/disable user registration
+- change license to AGPL, possibly split code into two (branches?), one with only api and the other one this or just client?
 - mask data file names with a hash
 - CHOSEN VIEW ARCHITECTURE?
     - CLASSES FOR HTML - OFFSET WITH ONCLICK BUT HOW DO I SEND IT TO THE PARENT?
 WHATEVER I PROBABLY CAN  JUST PASS THE REFERENCE?
 YEA PROBABLY.
 OTHER STUFF.
 NEED TO REWRITE AGAIN BECAUSE I DIDN'T THINK ENOUGH AGAIN